jundalisay/spblist/content/en/research/indian/gospel/chapter-03.md

 Bhavanath and Hazra also received their share.
 When they were offered to M., Vidyasagar said: "Oh, he is like one of the family.
 We needn't worry about him."

+Referring to a young devotee, the Master said to Vidyasagar:

+{{< l a="Ramakrishna" >}}
-Referring to a young devotee, the Master said to Vidyasagar: "He is a nice young manand is sound at the core.
+He is a nice young manand is sound at the core.
 He is like the river Phalgu.
 The surface is covered with sand; but if you dig a little you will find water flowing underneath."
+{{< /l >}}

 After taking some of the sweets, the Master, with a smile, began to speak to Vidyasagar.